quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint that has not established state, such as a server that detects an error in an Initial packet, does not enter the closing state.
-An endpoint that has no state for the connection sends a CONNECTION_CLOSE frame without entering a closing or draining period.
+An endpoint that has no state for the connection does not enter a closing or draining period on sending a CONNECTION_CLOSE frame.

 ## Stateless Reset {#stateless-reset}